 - DietBet allows users to receive and send motivational messages

-There are hundreds of apps and these are just a few examples, but they illustrate the point.
+There are hundreds of apps, and these are just a few examples, but they illustrate the point.
 Humans are not solitary beings.
-When community compliments technology the health engagement net is spread just a bit wider.
+When the community compliments technology, the health engagement net is spread just a bit wider.
 That may support a change in health behavior.

 The American population is aging.
 Chronic disease is increasing.
 We all need to learn, relearn and/or maintain healthy behaviors.
-It behooves all of us; physicians, friends, family, and social support programs to educate and support those who need to change unhealthy behaviors.
+It behooves all of us, physicians, friends, family, and social support programs to educate and support those who need to change unhealthy behaviors.
 “It takes a village” may be cringe-worthy to some, but that’s the bottom line.
-The human psyche is a byzantine place, and when it comes to changing behaviors it looks like none of us can do it successfully on our own.
+A human psyche is a byzantine place, and it looks like none of us can do it successfully on our own when it comes to changing behaviors.
 It is time for the healthcare system to change to proactively supporting good health.
 It’s going to take all of us to further the relentless pursuit of that goal.